cinohub/UberAnimation/README.md

         public static final long TIME_DELAY=1000;

-Now is Test with sample app, you can look inside MapsActivity.java for full source code :
+Now is testing animation with sample app, you can look inside MapsActivity.java for full source code :
 ```sh
     Runnable runnable =new Runnable() {
         @Override